First up: I want to express my gratitude to everyone who has read, liked, linked or commented. Thank you. My best wishes for the new year!

 I have the feeling 2016 wasn’t an as good a year for SFF as 2015 was.
 Less titles appealed to me, and of what I’ve read, not a lot stood out.
 But, I still want to read Dark Matter, Europe in Winter, The Great Ordeal, Children Of Earth And Sky, Zero K and Version Control.
 With that in mind, for the moment, my vote for best book released in 2016 goes to Ninefox Gambit.

 When I wrote my 2015 favorites post, I still had to read The Dark Forest, The Grace of Kings, The House Of Shattered Wings, The Traitor Baru Cormorant, The Water Knife, Dark Orbit, The Fifth Season, Green Earth, Twelve Kings In Sharakhai.
 I have to say most of those didn’t convince, and my favorite 2015 book firmly remains Aurora, with Luna: New Moon, Seveneves and Bone Swans just behind.
 None of the 2016 releases I’ve read so far come close to those 4.
 I’m hoping Version Control will be in the same league.
-The only 2015 title that’s still on my current TBR is Europe At Midnight.
+The only 2015 titles that are still on my current TBR are Europe At Midnight, Uprooted and The Buried Giant.

 The worst 2016 book I read must be The Medusa Chronicles by Alastair Reynolds & Steven Baxter.
 Such a shame Reynolds can’t seem to find his old form back.
 Producing books at his current tempo won’t help.